openclimatefix/Satip/README.md

 ### Development Environment

 In order to contribute:
-- it's recommend that you use a Linux-based OS, as currently this is the OS on which all CI/CD testing, production, and development is performed.
-Instructions in the README may not work as expected on other OS.
+- it's recommend that you use a Linux-based OS.
+This is currently used for all CI/CD testing, production, and development.
 - At the time of writing (21-Dec-23), the Python version used is 3.11 with work being done to update to Python 3.12.
 This is subject to updates over time.

 ## Operation